mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 The MindSphere SSO module is included in the MindSphere starter and example apps.
 It can also be downloaded separately here: [MindSphere SSO](https://appstore.home.mendix.com/link/app/108805/).

 {{% alert type="warning" %}}
-The SSO module also requires changes to the app theme see the [Add the MindSphere Theme Pack](#themepack) section below..
+The SSO module also requires changes to the app theme see section 2.1.2, [Customizing an Existing App](#existingapp) section.
 {{% /alert %}}

 #### 2.2.1 Constants